KingsburyLab/pyEQL/docs/joss/paper.md

 of California, Berkeley, particularly Shyam Dwaraknath, Matthew K. Horton, Donny Winston, Jason Munro, and Orion Cohen, for their guidance in scientific software development practices.
-I also acknowledge Hernan Grecco for helpful discussions regarding unit conversion and Dhruv Duseja and Andrew Rosen for recent contributions.
+I also acknowledge Hernan Grecco for helpful discussions regarding unit conversion and Kirill Pushkarev, Dhruv Duseja and Andrew Rosen for recent contributions.
 The author acknowledges partial financial support from Princeton University, Membrion, Inc., and Bluecell Energy, LLC over the period 2013-2023.

 # References